 Step 4: Mirror the image

 Not only is the faux leather very lightweight, but it also has a cloth backing that’s often white and not as attractive when viewed on the reverse.
-To remedy this, a friend suggested making the earrings double-sided – which I thought was brilliant (thanks Whitney!).
+To remedy this, I made the earrings double-sided.
 Adding the second layer gives the earrings a nice weight (without being too heavy) and a much more attractive appearance.

 To make the second layer, select both earrings and choose Object>Replicate>Mirror Right.
 (I recommend doing this even if your design is symmetrical, as opposed to simply making a copy of the design.
 Mirroring the image will assure that the front and back match up perfectly.)
 Select the two replicated designs and move them slightly to the right to allow space between the designs.